nickrobison/nickrobison-www/tmpl/blog/2012-12-24-jesus-christ-hope.md

-As we celebrate the Lord's entry into this world know that we celebrate not simply our salvation from sins, or the fulfillment of years of waiting, but we celebrate the one true answer to the pain and bloodshed of the world around us.
+As we celebrate the Lord&#8217;s entry into this world know that we celebrate not simply our salvation from sins, or the fulfillment of years of waiting, but we celebrate the one true answer to the pain and bloodshed of the world around us.
 Christ is coming!
 Christ is here!

 >
 >